dpays/esteem8app.github.io/docs/work-the-system/README.md

 # Work the system (methodology)

-This document describe the document set used to work the **primary ESTEEM8 system**.
+This document describe the document set used to work the **ESTEEM8 system**.

 ### What ?
 * [/definiton](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/work-the-system/definition)